HenoHyj/cse15l-lab-reports/lab-report-5-week-10.md

 # Test 1

-This is the first test I wanna discuss about:
+This is the first test I want to discuss about:

 ![pic](report5 images/1.png)